AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 0
 0

-Note: this example uses three Chains.
+**Note:** this example uses three Chains.
 Chain 0 includes Frames with spatial ID equal to 0 and temporal ID equal to 0.
 Chain 1 includes Frame 100 and Frames with spatial ID equal to 1 and temporal ID equal to 0.
 Chain 2 includes Frames 100, 101, and Frames with spatial ID equal to 2 and temporal ID equal to 0.
+{:.alert .alert-info }

 ## 6. References